 In fact, the tune Summer Song from his 1992 album The Extremist received serious mainstream radio airplay at the time, something almost unheard of for a solo instrumental musician.

 But let’s go back a couple of years to 1987 and Surfing with the Alien, the record that really put Satch on the map as a contender for Heavyweight Shred Champion of the World.
 Satriani shows his brilliance throughout, mixing it up between the smoking Satch Boogie and the slow, cool Echo, with a healthy dose of experimental guitar thrown in here and there.

 You’ve just read about the most important guitar albums, as far as I’m concerned.
 But it really doesn’t matter what I think.
 What matters is the impact these recordings can have on you and your playing.

-Maybe, like me, you’ll find them inspirational, innovative and flat-out mind blowing.
-Or, maybe you’ll find that Hendrix, Malmsteen and Van Halen aren't your thing.
+Maybe, like me, you’ll find them inspirational, innovative, and flat-out mind-blowing.
+Or, maybe you’ll find that Hendrix, Malmsteen, and Van Halen aren't your things.